BYU-NLP-Lab/topicalguide/README.md

     pip install -r requirements.txt

+If you want to use the word stemmer then run the following:

+    cd tools/stemmer/
+    ./make_english_stemmer.sh

 ### 3. Create Settings

 In order for django to run it needs `settings.py` to be created.